LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    specified name, you can specify ``-count`` as the second parameter.
 This will return the number of parameters sharing the same name.
 To get the value of a specific one of these parameters, instead pass an integer specifying which parameter you want.
-For example, if there are 4 parameters that share the same name passed to an inline, you can retrieve the one that comes third by passing a "3" as the second value to `action_param`.
+For example, if an inline is passed four parameters that share the same name, you can retrieve the one that comes third by passing a "3" as the second value to `action_param`.

 .. method:: action_params()